Citi Credit Card Complimentary International Travel Insurance

 Transit accident insurance

-You can get complimentary transit accident insurance if you have a Citi Prestige, Citi Rewards Signature, Citi Rewards Platinum, Emirates Citi World Mastercard, Citi Clear Platinum or Citi Simplicity credit card.
-The key eligibility requirements are as follow:
+You can get complimentary transit accident insurance if you have a Citi Prestige, Citi Premier, Citi Rewards, Emirates Citi World Mastercard, Citi Clear or Citi Simplicity credit card.
+The key eligibility requirements are as follows:

 - Booking.
 You must pay for the entire trip using your Citi credit card.